 I know that feeling.
 I know it intimately around money.
 How painful it is to feel that way - how deeply unsatisfying it feels.
 To want money to provide something it simply cannot: safety, love, connection, power, control.
-Mostly for me, when I get graspy and hungry, it comes down to safety.
+Mostly for me, when I feel that sense of deep scarcity, it comes down to safety.

 This fundamental disconnect between what money really IS and what our society has made money mean is at the heart of our financial crisis at the individual and the global level as well as the health crisis of our earth.
 As is true with any painful set of circumstances, I experience this as an invitation - the call home to wild nature, mother earth, and the wild nature that lives and breathes within every one of us.

 I'm not an expert in government or economics.
 However, when I tap into the nature of money, I am convinced that the solution must lie in coming into right relationship with ourselves and money AS nature - seeing and knowing ourselves as inter-dependent on the health of the ecosystems around us (or mother earth will go ahead and bring that lesson home for us - she already is).
 In seeing the beauty and the necessity of every part of the whole.
 The end of exploitation for the sake of cash accumulation.
 The healing of our earth and our economies.
 Knowing at a fundamental level that like nature, we are resilient, when given time to heal.
 That we have enough of everything we need to support and sustain life - a really good life - for all.

 By embracing that money IS an expression of nature and that we are nature as well, it's clear that to maintain the value of money it is necessary to nurture and care for the wild ecosystems of earth and all beings.